amitkarmacharya-edu/note-taker/README.md

         ```
         node note-taker-server.js
         ```
-        type http://localhost:3001 in your browser address bard to use the app after the server starts.
+        type http://localhost:3001 in your browser address bar to use the app after the server starts.

 &nbsp;